aikill/imagedownloader/README.md

 occurring.
 Even with large volumes of files this program is very lean and will quickly download them.
 If you find yourself waiting a long time with no movement in the progress bar, close the program and try again.
-If this issue persists and you are not having connection issues either with the server your files are stored on, or on your local internet connection, please contact me at xxxxx.xxxxxx@xxxxxxx.com
+If this issue persists and you are not having connection issues either with the server your files are stored on, or on your local internet connection, please submit an issue

 -----------------------------------------